sonaliturale/Shopping-Cart-and-Open-to-Intern/README.md

 On success - Return HTTP status 200.
 Also return the updated order document.
 The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like this

-Testing
-To test these apis create a new collection in Postman named Project 5 Shopping Cart Each api should have a new request in this collection Each request in the collection should be rightly named.
-Eg Create user, Create product, Get products etc Each member of each team should have their tests in running state Refer below sample A Postman collection and request sample

 Response
 Successful Response structure